uslearen/uslearen.github.io/index.md

 For the letter Q I used ᛢ, there is little evidence that there was an actual letter for it.

-According to R.I.
-Page "An Introduction to English Runes" on page 43:
+According to [R.I.
+Page 'An Introduction to English Runes'](https://www.google.co.uk/books/edition/An_Introduction_to_English_Runes/SgpriZdKin0C?hl=en) on page 43:

 > Apparently they also invented new runes, either filling gaps they felt existed, or providing runic equivalents for Roman letters not represented in the epigraphical futhorc: ᛡ ‘io’, ᛢ ‘q’, ᛥ ‘st’.
 These were never, I think, intended for practical use, and are therefore only curiosities in the history of runic studies, showing that the eccentricities of some present-day runologists were anticipated when runes were still a living, or perhaps a dying, script.